 - Didactic Lectures

-We address symptom management, functioning as a consultant, grief and bereavement, spiritual assessment, communication skills, pediatric palliative care, and cultural aspects of palliative care.
+We address a wide range of topics, including symptom management, functioning as a consultant, grief and bereavement, spiritual assessment, communication skills, pediatric palliative care, and cultural aspects of palliative care.
+Our curriculum is designed to prepare you for independent practice as a palliative care physician and for the HPM board exam.

 - Bereavement Sessions

-Facilitated by a certified grief therapist, these every-other-month sessions offer a "safe space" to reflect on the loss of a particular patient or address the feelings engendered by the complex nature of our work and its relationship to loss.
+Facilitated by a certified grief therapist, these monthly sessions offer a space to reflect on the loss of a particular patient or address the feelings engendered by the complex nature of our work and its relationship to loss.

 - Weekly Palliative Care Meetings

-Every week, you join the staff of the Hertzberg Palliative Care Institute to discuss clinical issues through clinical interdisciplinary conferences, clinical staff meetings, administrative conferences, and palliative care continuing education meetings.
+Every week, you join the staff of the Lilian and Benjamin Hertzberg Palliative Care Institute to discuss clinical issues through clinical interdisciplinary conferences, clinical staff meetings, administrative conferences, and palliative care continuing education meetings.

 - Thursday Academic Half-Day